drainpixie/blossom/content/meta/rules-to-work-with-me.md

 ## Why do I need this?

-It is a difficult entity.
-It has _strong preferences_, _rules_, and _boundaries_ that need to be adhered to in a non-professional environment.
+I'm difficult.
+I have _strong preferences_, _rules_, and _boundaries_ that need to be adhered to in a non-professional environment.
 <br />

-Working on the basis of _full transparency_ regarding its necessities is a great _filter_ when looking for the right people; it enjoys building things and enjoys even more the process of building an infrastructure to build things on.
+Working on the basis of _full transparency_ regarding my necessities is a great _filter_ when looking for the right people; I enjoy building things and enjoy even more the process of building an infrastructure to build things on.
 <br />
-Thus, [the limits of its language mean the limits of its world](https://www.goodreads.com/quotes/5475578-5-6-the-limits-of-my-language-mean-the-limits-of), one is free to collaborate with it on any of its projects, so long as they share the same views.
+Thus, [the limits of its language mean the limits of its world](https://www.goodreads.com/quotes/5475578-5-6-the-limits-of-my-language-mean-the-limits-of), one is free to collaborate with me on any of my projects, so long as they share the same views.

 ## Regulae sacrae

 > _A Latin phrase_ meaning "Sacred Rules"

-<br /> Every single one of its projects, to an extent, has a standardized set of _tooling_ one will have to learn and use to _collaborate_. _Ethics_ and _attitude_ also play a big part in it.
+<br /> Every single one of my projects, to an extent, have a standardized set of _tooling_ one will have to learn and use to _collaborate_. _Ethics_ and _attitude_ also play a big part in it.

 ### [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) + [Gitmoji](https://gitmoji.dev/)

-It is a firm believer that _good commit messages_ equal a better collaboration experience, be it in _debugging_, _blaming_, _reverting_, and so on; it can be tedious, thus the usage of [Koji](https://github.com/cococonscious/koji) is recommended but _not required_ for committing to its repositories.
+I am a firm believer that _good commit messages_ equal a better collaboration experience, be it in _debugging_, _blaming_, _reverting_, and so on; it can be tedious, thus the usage of [Koji](https://github.com/cococonscious/koji) is recommended but _not required_ for committing to my repositories.

 ### [Conventional Branches](https://conventional-branch.github.io/)